Learning Fine-grained Parameter Sharing via Sparse Tensor Decomposition: Author Contributions

+This paper advances Machine Learning by introducing Fine-grained Parameter Sharing (\gls{fips}), a model compression method that improves the efficiency of Vision Transformers (ViTs) and Large Language Models (LLMs).
+By leveraging parameter sharing, low-rank factorization, and sparsity, \gls{fips} reduces computational and memory costs, enhancing AI accessibility on resource-constrained devices.
+While model compression promotes efficiency and sustainability, it may also enable broader AI deployment in sensitive domains with ethical concerns such as bias, misinformation, and privacy.
+Nevertheless, this work should not introduce new risks beyond those inherent in deep learning, but we encourage responsible deployment and ethical considerations in practice.

-\subsubsection{Author Contributions}
+\section{Author Contributions}

-Cem Üyük led the project, proposed and executed the experimental plan, facilitated the team meetings, developed the majority of the software architecture, implemented static sparse training and provided code review for the sparse training algorithms, wrote the initial draft of the paper, and continued contributing to writing significantly while also creating most of the plots.
+Cem Üyük led the project, proposed and executed the experimental plan, facilitated the team meetings, developed the software architecture, implemented static sparse training and provided code review for the sparse training algorithms, wrote the initial draft of the paper, and further contributed to writing significantly while also creating most of the plots.
 Mike Lasby implemented sparse training algorithms, assisted the software architecture development, handled distributed training integration, performed code reviews, and assisted with writing and proofreading the paper.
 Mohamed Yassin assisted with coding and running inference experiments.
 Utku Evci proposed the project and its central idea, contributed to the research plan and direction, advised Cem, reviewed the code, helped substantially with the writing, and created some of the plots.
 Yani Ioannou helped with the research direction, contributed to the paper’s motivation, helped with the writing, provided compute resources, and supervised the work by members of the Calgary ML Lab at the University of Calgary, including Cem Üyük (Visiting Student Researcher), Mike Lasby (PhD Student), and Mohamed Yassin (Research Assistant).

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

-We acknowledge the support of Alberta Innovates (ALLRP-577350-22, ALLRP-222301502), the Natural Sciences and Engineering Research Council of Canada (RGPIN-2022-03120, DGECR-2022-00358), and Defence Research and Development Canada (DGDND-2022-03120).
+We gratefully acknowledge the support of Alberta Innovates (ALLRP 577350-22, ALLRP 600038-24), the Natural Sciences and Engineering Research Council of Canada (NSERC) (RGPIN-2022-03120, DGECR-2022-00358), Defence Research and Development Canada (DGDND-2022-03120), and NSERC/Agence Nationale de la Recherche (ANR) (ALLRP 602719-24).
+This project was undertaken thanks to funding from IVADO and the Canada First Research Excellence Fund.
 This research was enabled in part by support provided by the Digital Research Alliance of Canada (alliancecan.ca) and Google Cloud.
 We also acknowledge Erik Schultheis' very helpful feedback with regard to custom kernel design.